Call 844.344.3536 For Trade Pricing

 This item is no longer available.
-A member of our sales team can assist you with locating a suitable replacement.
+Our Lighting Experts are standing by to assist you with locating a suitable replacement.
 Please call 866.344.3875 for assistance.

 A dazzling and distinctively formal design which features our elegant brand new finish - Silver Lace with Cream Textured Glass

 Savoy House Lighting is proud to be leading the way for the residential lighting industry in the 21st century.
 With a rich, prosperous, Atlanta-born and family-owned history, the company has grown immensely over the past 46 years, becoming stronger and stronger with each passing date.